BlakeRhodes/NeoArcadia/Scouts.md

 - Your Combat Modifier is X/2 round down

 The Only Good Bug . . . - PP Cost 1
 - Your Combat Modifier is tripled against bugs.

+Energy Conservation - PP Cost Stamina
+- Increase Stamina by X
+- You can take this multiple times